georgeyang1024/pointScrollView/README.md

 Usage
 ====

-To use ShowcaseView, use the Builder pattern.
+To use PointScrollView, use the Builder pattern.

 As an example: